 Per Vehicle, 2026 Pricing

 A front pair of RAV4 struts installed at an independent shop runs $440 to $760 in 2026.
-A Toyota dealership using OEM KYB parts runs $760 to $980 for the same pair, plus the $85 to $115 four-wheel alignment Toyota specifies.
-The RAV4 uses struts at all four corners, so a full refresh is a four-strut job.
+A Toyota dealership using OEM parts runs $760 to $980 for the same pair, plus the $85 to $115 four-wheel alignment Toyota specifies.
+RepairPal's national estimate for RAV4 suspension shock or strut replacement is $845 to $1,026.
+The RAV4 uses struts only at the front; the rear runs separate shock absorbers, so the typical strut job is a front pair.

 | Year and trim | Parts (front pair) | Labor | Total installed | Notes |